-The Winter Retreat provides a chance for students to deepen relationships with one another and with the adult volunteers, and to spend some focused time hearing from God through teaching and personal Bible study time.
-Traditionally, we rent a large house and spend a three-day weekend living together, playing around on the beach or by doing any number of other fun activities.
+The Winter (or Spring) Retreat provides a chance for students to deepen relationships with one another and with the adult volunteers, and to spend some focused time hearing from God through teaching and personal Bible study time.
+Traditionally, we rent a camp or a retreat center spend a three-day weekend living together, playing around and doing any number of other fun activities.

 Middle School Overnighter